Celinezzzzz/git_assignment/README.md

 5. Choose the "Write" permission and click "Add [username] to this repository"

 e.
 What is the difference between git and GitHub?

 Git is a distributed version control system for tracking changes in code during software development process.
 GitHub is a web-based hosting services for Git repos with collaboration features.

 f.
 What does git diff do?

 Git diff allows users to preview changes before committing.

+g.
+What is the main branch?

+The main branch is the primary branch in a git Repo, which serves as the base for development work.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+No, we should create a seperate feature branch to make changes and open pull request for review and approval before merging into main branch.